billxiong24/food/README.md

 ### Retrieve ingredients of a SKU

-* Given a case_upc of a SKU, fetch ingredients associated with that SKU.
+* Given ID of a SKU, fetch ingredients associated with that SKU.
 **URL:** ```GET /sku/:id/ingredients```
 **PARAMETERS**: